 where filename denotes the name of the file that will be included at this point.
-Using this command, it is possible to share, e.g., a set of common definitions between files.
+Using this command, it is possible to share e.g. a set of common definitions between files.
 Typically this will include definitions for the key structures, and (untrusted) agent names.
 Nested use of this command is possible.

-5.7.3 one-role-per-agent

-The operational semantics allow agents to perform any roles, and even multiple different roles in parallel.
-This modeling choice corresponds to the worst possible scenario, in which the adversary has the most options to exploit.
+5.6.3 one-role-per-agent New in version v1.1 and Compromise-0.8 has the most options to exploit.
 However, in many concrete settings, agents perform only one role.
 For example, the set of servers may be disjoint from the set of clients, or the set of RFID tags may be disjoint from the set of readers.
 In such cases, we do not need to consider attacks that exploit that an agent can perform multiple roles.
 This can be modeled by the following statement: